Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

 To show that our representation matches the original one generated by the LLM, we first show that learning using the original embedding dimensions as features and learning using the conceptual features yield \emph{similar} classifiers.
 Most works try to show such similarity by comparing accuracy results.
-This method, however is prone to errors.
-Two classifiers might give us accuracy of 80\%, while agreeing only on 60\% of the cases.
-Instead, we use a method that is used for \emph{rater agreement}, reporting two numbers: the raw agreement and the Cohen's kappa coefficient \cite{cohen1960coefficient}.
+This method, however, is prone to errors.
+Two classifiers might give us an accuracy of 80\%, while agreeing only on 60\% of the cases.
+Instead, we use a method that is used for \emph{rater agreement}, reporting two numbers: the raw agreement and Cohen's kappa coefficient \cite{cohen1960coefficient}.

-We use the following data sets: AG News, Ohsumed, R8, Yahoo, BBC News, DBpedia 14 and 20Newsgroup.
-Note that we use only topical classification tasks, as the concept space we use does not include the necessary concepts needed for tasks like sentiment analysis.
-If the data set has more than 10,000 examples, we randomly sample 10,000.
+We use the following datasets (all in English): AG News \footnote{Available online:http://groups.di.unipi.it/$\sim$gulli/AG\_cor\ pus \_of\_news\_articles.html}, Ohsumed and R8 \footnote{Available online:https://www.kaggle.com/weipengfei/ ohr8r52 used for Ohusmed and R8 datasets}, Yahoo \cite{datasets}, BBC News \cite{bbc_dataset}, DBpedia 14 \cite{datasets} and 20Newsgroup \footnote{taken from sklearn datasets python library}.
+We use only topical classification datasets, as the concept space we use does not include the necessary concepts needed for tasks like sentiment analysis.
+If a dataset has more than 10,000 examples, we randomly sample 10,000.
 The results are averaged over 10 folds.
-We use random forest learning algorithm with 100 trees and max depth of 5.
-The conceptual space used by \ALG\ is $C^*$, using the training set as the guiding text $T$.
+We use a random forest (RF) learning algorithm with 100 trees and a maximum depth of 5.
+The conceptual space used by \ALG\ is $C^*$, using the training set as the contextual text $T'$.

-\textbf{AG News-} has 4 classes, world, sports, business and science and technology.
-We use only its training set (120k examples) \footnote{Available online:http://groups.di.unipi.it/$\sim$gulli/AG\_corpus\_of \_news\_articles.html}. \textbf{Ohsumed-} has 23 classes.
-It contains medical abstracts from the MeSH categories of the year 1991.
-(In the version used, examples with two or more categories were removed, leaving us with more than 7k samples). \textbf{R8-} subset of Reuters 21578 data set.
-It has 8 classes and approximately 7600 examples. \footnote{Available online:https://www.kaggle.com/weipengfei/ohr8r52 used for Ohusmed and R8 data sets}

-\textbf{Yahoo-} Answers Comprehensive Questions and Answers from Yahoo! \cite{datasets}.
-It has 10 classes.
-We use here only the test set as it is sufficiently large with over 60K examples. \textbf{BBC News-} Consists of around 2000 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005 \cite{bbc_dataset}.
-It contain five classes (business, entertainment, politics, sport and technology). \textbf{DBpedia 14-} 14 non-overlapping classes from DBpedia 2014 \cite{datasets}.
-We use only the training set that has 40K samples.
-Each sample is a title and content. \textbf{20 Newsgroup-} approximately 20K newsgroup documents, of 20 different classes.
-We used it from sklearn data sets python library.